AusClimateService/ccam-evaluation/xclim_icclim_climpact_pro_cons.md

 ## Climpact
 #### Pros
 - Supports percentile calculations
-- Calculates multiple heat wave metrics
+- Calculates multiple heat wave metrics using percentile or excess heat factor.
+This is preferred over using an absolute value for thresholds

 #### Cons
 - Differences in rx5day calculation, centering window may not be accurate based on definition (it should center on the last day of the 5-day window)